DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/ToU.md

 * place this mod behind a paywall/monetize in any way any part of this mod (you can, however, monetize your mod in any way, even if you get inspired by my code)

+## Notes:

+* All rights for all files automatically belong to the original author - *StrojvedouciDenis*.
+However, this doesn't apply for all files:
+  * All files in `[CP] Eleanor\assets\NPC sprites and portraits\Portraits\` are automatically licenced under CC BY-SA 4.0